Hank Pym: Old Man Logan

-In the post-apocalyptic Old Man Logan storyline that takes place on Earth-807128, Hank Pym (as Giant-Man) is one of the numerous superheroes killed by the Red Skull's army of villains.
-Decades after his demise, a Connecticut settlement called "Pym Falls" is built around his massive skeleton.
+In the post-apocalyptic Old Man Logan storyline, which takes place on Earth-807128, Hank Pym (as Giant-Man) is killed by the Red Skull's army of villains.
+Decades later, a settlement called "Pym Falls" is built around his corpse.
 In addition, his Ant-Man helmet is shown in the possession of a young boy named Dwight, who uses it to command an army of ants to enforce the payment of tolls across a bridge.

-In the pages of "Old Man Logan" that takes place on Earth-21923, it was shown that during the fight in Connecticut that Giant-Man had become enraged when the Wasp was killed by Hobgoblin.
-This led him to crush Vulture with his hands and step on Crossbones.
-As he charged the villains, Avalanche used his abilities to shake the ground.
-Moloids emerged and attack Giant-Man, causing him to fall to the ground.